JMB-Scripts/Michaelis-Menten/README.md

 Released: April 2025
 Status: Stable

-✨ New Features
+✨ New Features:

+	•	Unlimited Series or data points

 	•	Multi-column selector: Added a dropdown to select both substrate concentration and velocity columns.

-	•	Dynamic Excel-style paste: Replaced fixed input system with an Excel-compatible “Paste” button  that auto-         parses tabular data.
+	•	Dynamic Excel-style paste: Replaced fixed input system with an Excel-compatible “Paste” button  that auto-parses tabular data.

 	•	Clear separation between data and control: UI is now split more clearly into a table area and a control panel on the right.

 	•	Autoscale on plot: The plot now autoscales and includes dynamic titles and axis labels based on selected columns.

 	•	Output display: Fit results for V_{\max} and K_m are now shown in a clear text box.

 	•	Save plot functionality: Added a “Save Plot” button to export the fit graph as a PNG image.

 🛠 Improvements